Business Innovation

 Transforming Hospital Care in Asia

 As Asia’s middle class expands, spending on healthcare is set to rise.
-IHH Healthcare, the jewel in the crown of Mitsui’s healthcare eco-system, is innovating on various fronts, including in the realms of digital technology and big data.
-In 2020, the company responded to the new normal by launching telemedicine services in multiple countries in record time.
+Mitsui is the single largest shareholder in IHH Healthcare, a leading international healthcare provider which is innovating on multiple fronts, including in digital technology and big data.
+In 2020, the company launched telemedicine services.
+This was followed by a multi-country smartphone app designed to make life easier for patients.

 But economic progress inevitably brings new problems in its wake.
-As people live longer, more prosperous lives, for example, they require more—and more expensive—healthcare.
+As people live longer, more prosperous lives, they require more—and more expensive—healthcare.
 Non-communicable diseases, such as diabetes, stroke and heart disease are predicted to skyrocket.
 Meanwhile, the elderly—who require the most care—will become the fastest-growing population segment.
-Consulting firm Solidiance sees factors like these driving a 76-per-cent jump in healthcare costs in the ASEAN 6 (Malaysia, Singapore, Philippines, Vietnam, Thailand and Indonesia) between 2018 and 2025.
+The WEF sees factors like these driving a massive 70-percent jump in healthcare costs in the ASEAN 6 (Malaysia, Singapore, Philippines, Vietnam, Thailand and Indonesia) between 2018 and 2038.

 The development of a sustainable healthcare system is now a matter of urgency for the region.
 While governments are seeking new sources of healthcare funding, healthcare providers are working on cutting costs, improving efficiency and focusing on preventive medicine in an effort to deliver more cost-effective outcomes.